 The year 2451.
 400 years earlier, the scientist Trevor Goodchild created an antidote to a virus that had wiped out 90% of the world’s population.
 Subsequently, Goodchild established the city of Bregna where he and the survivors now live in Utopian peace and Trevor is ruler.
 Within Bregna a rebel underground known as The Monicans has emerged.
 Aeon Flux is one of the top Monican operatives.
 When soldiers kill Aeon’s sister Una, thinking her to be a Monican, Aeon takes on the mission of personally killing Trevor.
 Passing through the deadly traps that guard Trevor’s inner sanctum, she comes face to face with Trevor, only for him to call her Catherine.
 As he does so, Aeon is subject to a series of inexplicable flashbacks and finds herself unable to kill him.
 Turning her back on The Monicans, Aeon determines to solve this mystery.
 Becoming Trevor’s lover, she discovers the secret of Bregna – that Trevor has endlessly cloned the entire populace for the last 400 years.
 Now However, Trevor’s brother Oren is seeking to sabotage this and overthrow Trevor.

 This is the big-budget film spinoff of Aeon Flux.
 The film is produced by Gale Ann Hurd, the former producer/wife of James Cameron on films like The Terminator (1984), Aliens (1986) and The Abyss (1989) and then as an independent producer of various big-budget action and science-fiction films with her Valhalla Motion Pictures production company.
 The director’s chair has been given to Karyn Kusama, whose only previous film was the acclaimed chick-boxing film Girlfight (2000).
-The script adaptation was handled by Phil Hay and Matt Manfredi, who had previously come from writing Crazy/Beautiful (2001) and the story for the dire Jackie Chan comedy The Tuxedo (2002) and the remake of Clash of the Titans (2010), and together wrote/directed the indie comedy Bug (2002).
+The script adaptation was handled by Phil Hay and Matt Manfredi, who had previously come from writing Crazy/Beautiful (2001) and the story for the dire Jackie Chan comedy The Tuxedo (2002).
+They went on to Ride Along (2014), the remake of Clash of the Titans (2010) and R.I.P.D.
+(2013), and together wrote/directed the indie comedy Bug (2002).

 Aeon Flux was greeted with a poor reception.
 The studio created ill feeling when they previewed the film for critics only two hours before it opened theatrically.
 This resulted in a spate of bad reviews, which was followed by an equally scathing reception from the fans of the animated series, with some people even going so far as to call Aeon Flux the worst movie of the year.
 Aeon Flux was considered a box-office flop, earning only some $25 million is US rentals against a $55 million budget.